A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Percent-level effect for wide binaries

 As we can see from Fig.~\ref{fig:wb-compare-algebraic}, this averaged acceleration is again smaller for the two-field limit than for the single-field limit.
 The magnitude of the effect after averaging is similar to that in the perpendicular case without averaging.

 These results are often a good approximation even beyond spherical symmetry, namely whenever the algebraic relation $\mu(x_{\mathrm{tot},e}) \, x_{\mathrm{tot},e} = y_e$ from Eq.~\eqref{eq:xtotalgebraic} is a good approximation.
-This is indeed often the case, see for example \citet{Bekenstein1984, Hossenfelder2020}.
+This is indeed often the case (see, e.g., \cite{Bekenstein1984, Hossenfelder2020}).

 However, one also must be careful here.
 Since the difference between the single-field and the two-field limits is just a few percent, one should use the algebraic relation Eq.~\eqref{eq:xtotalgebraic} only if it is valid well below the percent level.
 Otherwise, any real effect may be washed out by errors in the external field.